kamranbekirovyz/versionarte/README.md

 - `latest`: This property specifies the latest version of the Android app.
 The number property represents the version code and name property represents the version name.

 - `availability`: This property specifies whether the app is currently available or not.
 The available property is a boolean value that indicates availability.
-If available is `false`, then the `message` and `details` properties provide a message and details about the unavailability.
+If available is `false`, then the `title` and `details` properties provide information about the unavailability.

 - `ios`: This property is similar to the android property, but it contains the configuration properties for the iOS platform instead of Android.
 All the properties in the android property are also present in the ios property with the same structure and meaning.